vkt08/Object-Detection-in-Computer-Vision/Project 1 - Faster R-CNN/readme.md

 *Also, one more thing, all the results that we've calculated is on this model only, not on the Notebook's Model.*

 *Because this model worked best for us.
-But this is not generelised.*
+But this is not generalised.*

 *The General which will work good on any problem at hand is this which is provided by the Notebook.
 That's why, written there.*